 There are some types of loans that are for people with less than perfect credit.
 FHA loans require a 580 credit score with a 3.5% down payment.

 Check your credit score for free with these apps and websites:

 If you have a score below 580, it’s best to take some time to work on improving your credit before applying for a loan.

 Use a Mortgage Calculator

-Before going through the hassle of calling a loan officer it’s good to make sure you can afford a mortgage payment first.
-There are many costs associated with a mortgage besides just the monthly payment such as, PMI, home insurance and HOA fees.
+Before going through the hassle of calling a loan officer, it’s good to make sure you can first afford a mortgage payment.
+There are many costs associated with a mortgage besides just the monthly payment, such as PMI, home insurance, and HOA fees.

-You can easily see if you’re able to afford a mortgage based on your income with our home affordability calculator.
+You can easily see if you can afford a mortgage based on your income with our home affordability calculator.

-As long as you have all of the documents ready to go and the automated underwriting systems returns a “approve” or “refer” then you will get a pre-approval letter showing how much you’re approved for in a matter of minutes.
+As long as you have all of the documents ready to go and the automated underwriting systems return a “approve” or “refer,” then you will get a pre-approval letter showing how much you’re approved for in a matter of minutes.